GuideNepalTaxFDInvestingTDS

 If you hold a Non-Resident Nepali account (NRN savings, NRN FD, or a foreign-currency deposit in Nepal as a non-resident), the rate is different.

-Interest paid to non-residents on Nepal-source income is taxed at 15% under Section 88(1) — three times the resident rate.
+Interest paid to non-residents on Nepal-source income is taxed at 15% under Section 88(1) — more than double the resident rate.
 It's also a final withholding tax, so the NRN depositor doesn't owe additional tax in Nepal on that interest.
 Treaty relief (DTAA) may apply in the depositor's country of residence; check your local accountant.

 The 15% rate applies whether the deposit is in Rs or in USD/GBP/AUD.
 The convenience of holding earnings in Nepal as an NRN comes with a tax cost that's worth pricing in before deciding how much to park here vs invest at the host country.